knation/node-redis-delayed-tasks/README.md

 ## Testing

-Start a local redis server on port 6379.
+The test suite requires a local redis server on port 6379.
 You can run `docker-compose up` to launch one from this repo.
 Once redis is running, run `npm test` or `npm coverage`.

 ## Notes